vamsiss/CIS355-JULIETT/README.md

 ## Contributing
 If you'd like to contribute to the Phonetic Generator, please fork this repository and submit a pull request with your suggested changes.

-## License
-This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE.md) file.